sfa-siard/SiardApi/README.md

 ## Getting started (for devs)

-For building the binaries, Java JDK (1.8 or higher), Ant, and Git must have been installed.
+For building the binaries, Java JDK (1.8 or higher) and Ant must have been installed.

 Check `build.properties` and make changes according to your system.
 No special configuration should be necessary, if the java binaries are available in your `$PATH`.

 Generate Siard 2.1 classes from [metadata.xsd](./doc/specifications/metadata.xsd):

 ```bash
 ant generate
 ```